Abdominal Keloids – General Information:

-Umbilical area is a common site for both piercing as well as laparoscopic surgical interventions, both of which can lead to the formation of keloids in patients with keloid disorder.
+Umbilical area is a common site for both piercings as well as laparoscopic surgical interventions, both of which can lead to the formation of keloids in patients with keloid disorder.
 The clinical presentation of the umbilical keloids is distinctly different among Asian/Caucasians as opposed to black skin individuals, with bulky and tumoral types of umbilical keloids only seen among blacks.

 Umbilical Keloid in a middle age African American female.
 Note properly healed incisional wound above the keloid.

 Treatment of abdominal keloids, much like other keloids, requires patience and perseverance.
 Treating keloids is a process and requires several rounds of treatment.
 Surgery, radiation therapy as well as lasers must be avoided at all cost.
 The best method to treat bulky abdominal keloids is with Cryotherapy.